 We as citizens and co-sustainers of our democracy must not abandon the important roles we play in protecting religious liberty for all people.
 The recent uptick in hate rhetoric and violence targeting religious minorities is as much a threat to religious liberty as any law or public policy.
 These individual acts not only demand responses from our officials, but also from we the people.
 Here are four ways to get started:

 1 Welcome your neighbors

-    Order a BJC T-shirt to wear proudly.
+If you have a BJC T-shirt, wear it proudly.

-    Take a photo with your sign (and in your T-shirt if you have one!), and post

-    the picture on social media.
+Take a photo with your sign (and in your T-shirt if you have one!), and post the picture on social media.

 Be sure to tag the Baptist Joint Committee on social media so we can see it.